Owner of Rottweiler that savaged girl, 7, in ‘horrendous’ dog attack is spared jail

 The owner of a Rottweiler that savaged a seven-year-old girl who was saved by her hoodie has walked free from court.

-James Palmer, 31, was holding the dog on a lead and a harness when it launched at the little girl leaving her with horrific facial injuries on 11 April last year.
+James Palmer, 31, was holding the dog on a lead and a harness when it launched itself at the little girl, leaving her with horrific facial injuries on 11 April last year.

-A court heard the terrified girl had gone over to stroke the dog when it leapt up at her in Dent Close, Worcester.
+A court heard that the terrified girl had gone over to stroke the dog when it leapt up at her in Dent Close, Worcester.

-She was rushed to hospital where she underwent extensive facial surgery to a gaping cheek wound and has been left scarred for life as a result of the “horrendous” attack.
+She was rushed to hospital, where she underwent extensive facial surgery to a gaping cheek wound and has been left scarred for life as a result of the “horrendous” attack.

 Have you been affected by dangerous dog attacks?
 If so email holly.bancroft@independent.co.uk